dogweather/forkful/content/en/dart/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 weight: 45
 ---

-## What & Why?

-Sending an HTTP request with basic authentication involves attaching a username and password to a request to verify the user's identity.
-Programmers use it to access resources that require authentication, ensuring secure communication between the client and server.

 ## How to:
 In Dart, you can use the `http` package to send HTTP requests with basic authentication.
 First, add the `http` package to your `pubspec.yaml` file:

 ```yaml